 Dr. Marosan uses the Vectra 3D, which takes a three dimensional photo to analyze the patient's breasts and chest wall and simulate the breast augmentation process with implants.
-The patient is able to see what she will look like after surgery, during the consultation process. this is very exciting technology and removes the guessing and fear how one might look,
+The patient is able to see what she will look like after surgery, during the consultation process!
+This is very exciting technology and removes the guessing and fear how one might look after surgery.

 Breast Augmentation Reviews